SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ## Introduction

 This chart bootstraps an instance of the latest SonarQube version with a PostgreSQL database.

-A helm chart is also available for the [LTS version](../sonarqube-lts).
+The latest version of the chart installs the latest SonarQube version.

+To install the version of the chart for SonarQube 9.9 LTS, please read the section [below](#installing-the-sonarqube-99-lts-chart).
+Deciding between LTS and Latest?
+[This may help](https://www.sonarsource.com/products/sonarqube/downloads/lts/)

-Please note that this chart only supports SonarQube Community, Developer, and Enterprise Editions.
+Please note that this chart only supports SonarQube Community, Developer, and Enterprise editions.

 ## Compatibility

-Compatible SonarQube Version: `9.8.0`
+Compatible SonarQube Version: `9.9.0`

 Supported Kubernetes Versions: From `1.23` to `1.26`